 port - The port-number of the port selected to display the rate-limit information.
-It ranges from 1 to 28.
 By default, the rate-limit information of all ports is displayed.

 Display the rate-limit information of all Ethernet ports:

 TP-LINK(config)# show port rate-limit